ethstorage/ethstorage-sdk/spec.md

 - `request` (object): Configuration the upload object containing necessary settings.
     - `key` (string): The key of the data.
     - `type` (number): File upload mode, 1 for calldata, 2 for blob
-    - `file` (File, optional): The file to be uploaded.
-Choose either this or the `data` field.
-    - `data` (Buffer, optional): The data to be uploaded.
-Choose either this or the `file` field.
+    - `content` (Buffer|File, optional): The content to be uploaded, which can be either a Buffer or a File.
     - `gasIncPct` (number, optional): The parameter is used to specify the percentage increase on the current default gas.
 For example, if the current default gas is 100 gwei and `gasIncPct` is set to 20, then the final gas will be 120 gwei.
     - `callback` (object): An object containing callback functions:
         - `onProgress` (function): Callback function that receives `(progress, count, isChange)`.